michael71/lanbahn/README.md

 U = UNLOCK
     is unlocking a decoder (“U 987″ = unlock channel 987)

-D = START OF DAY
+SOD = START OF DAY
-    "D 0" means: all decoders back to start position (i.e. red for signal, closed for turnouts)
+    "SOD 0" means: all decoders back to start position (i.e. red for signal, closed for turnouts)

 A = Announce
     regularly decoder capabilities can be announce, exact format still unclear

-F = Routing
+RT <n> (= Routing)
-    commands starting with “F” are used in routing, to announce that a route was set or cleared.
+    commands starting with “R” are used in routing, to announce that a route was set or cleared.

 </pre>

-More to come soon ....